 Students have no expectation of privacy while in school or on school property.
-The administration may, at will, search a student locker, bag, purse, backpack or other school property of a student including their vehicle when it is on school property.
+The administration may, at will, search a student locker, bag, purse, backpack or other school property of a student including their vehicle when it is on school property and/or at a school sponsored event.
+The school will also use a metal detector wand to search if necessary.
 The student shall be told why a search is being conducted.